 “Getting a Dog Increases Recreational Walking”.
 International Journal of Behavioral Nutrition and Physical Activity Hayley E Cutt*, Matthew W Knuiman and Billie Giles-Corti 2008, 5:17 doi:10.1186/1479-5868-5-17

-Aurora is studying Business Administration at California State University – San Marcos.
-She is a nontraditional college student that loves to help out other students since she had no help when she was starting out college.
+Aurora is studying Business Admin, Management Information Systems at California State University - San Marcos.
+She is a nontraditional college student that loves to help out other students since she had no help when she was starting out in college.
 During her free time, she loves to play with her two chihuahuas and read.